Junius Horner

 Junius Moore Horner (July 7, 1859 – April 5, 1933) was the first bishop of the Diocese of Western North Carolina in The Episcopal Church.

 Early life and education

 Horner was born on July 7, 1859, in Oxford, North Carolina, the son of James Hunter Horner and Sophronia Moore.
-Horner was a classmate of Woodrow Wilson at the University of Virginia.
+He attended the Horner School and the University of Virginia where he was a classmate of Woodrow Wilson.
 He graduated with a Bachelor of Arts from Johns Hopkins University in 1885.
 He then studied at the General Theological Seminary and earned his Bachelor of Divinity in 1890.
 He was awarded a Doctor of Divinity by the University of the South in 1899.

 Ordained ministry

 Horner was ordained deacon on June 1, 1890, and priest on May 24, 1891.
 He served his priestly ministry as principal of the Oxford School for Boys in Oxford, North Carolina, from 1890 till 1898.
 Horner married Eva Harker on December 14, 1892, and together had three children.